zhujingyang520/vlsi_project/README.md

 only check there is no syntax error with our design, but also the functionality and timing of the design is correct.
 We will run the behavior simulation in the `behav_sim` directory.
 We provide the testbench code for our design, i.e.
 `divider_tb.v`.
-It is highly recommanded to check the content of the testbench to see how the input stimulus are applied to the inputs of the divider.
+It is highly recommended to check the content of the testbench to see how the input stimulus are applied to the inputs of the divider.
 Moreover, there exists two simple shell scripts under `behav_sim` directory: